 Can I Change My Conference Visa to a Work Permit in Turkey?

-Many visitors come to Turkey for conferences and professional events.
+Turkey receives a large number of visitors for conferences and business gatherings.
 Some later wonder if they can stay and work legally.
 Visa rules are strict and mistakes can cause long term issues.
 Read below to understand the correct process and safe options clearly.

 Conference Visas And Work Permissions

-Conference and tourist visas only allow short stays for events and meetings.
+Only brief stays for meetings and events are permitted with conference and tourist visas.
 These visas do not permit paid work in Turkey.
 The purpose is limited to attendance, learning, and networking.
 Working on this visa breaks immigration rules and can affect future travel or visa approvals.

 Legal Requirement To Leave Turkey